imcocokim/skeleton-kitchen/README.md

 Skeletons in the Kitchen is where cooks can go to make honest reviews of what their working environment is like.
-Users add and delete review.
 There are three sections:
 - Home
 - Restaurants
 - Cook

 Users are able to:
-- create, edit, and delete restaurants they have created
+- create, edit, and delete restaurants they added
 - create and delete their own reviews
 - edit their profile
 - view other profiles, restaurants, reviews